Crewe: Modern

 The town of Crewe owes its existence to Crewe railway station, which opened in 1837 on the Grand Junction Railway.
-When the route for the railway was being planned, alternative routes and locations for the main station in this area were considered; Winsford, 7 miles (11 km) to the north, had rejected an earlier proposal, as had local landowners in neighbouring Nantwich, 4 miles (6 km) away.
+When the route for the railway was being planned, alternative routes and locations for the main station in this area were considered; Winsford, 7 mi to the north, had rejected an earlier proposal, as had local landowners in neighbouring Nantwich, 4 mi away.
 The company then settled on the route through Crewe and the station was built in fields near Crewe Hall.
 The station was in the township of Crewe, but the land north-west of the station was in the neighbouring township of Monks Coppenhall, which formed part of the parish of Coppenhall.

 The company built its main locomotive works to the north of Crewe railway station; a railway colony soon started developing in the area north-west of the station.
 In 1840, Joseph Locke, chief engineer of the Grand Junction Railway, produced plans for a new town there.
 The railway company built much of the early town itself in the 1840s and 1850s.
 Although the nascent town was in the township of Monks Coppenhall rather than the Crewe township, it was known as Crewe from the start.
 The modern town of Crewe was thus named after the railway station, rather than the other way round.